apostrophecms/docs/docs/reference/modules/util.md

 Returns a *new* `req` object with the properties of the original plus any in the optional `properties` parameter.
 Used when a request object with one change is desired, such as `mode: 'published'`.
 Avoids the need to push and pop properties of the original `req`.
 Also available as `req.clone(properties)`.

+#### `runPlayers(el)`

+Runs all the players that have not been run in the whole document.
+Passing an optional DOM element to the `el` parameter will restrict the search for unplayed players to that element only.
+This function is useful when dynamic content has been added after `apos.util.onReady` has fired.

 ## Template helpers

 Template helpers are methods available for use in template files.
 Because this module has an alias, you can call these in templates using the alias path.
 For example, `apos.util.log()`.